-Let’s jump outside of the genealogy box again and explore non-population schedules.
+Let’s jump outside of the genealogy box again and explore the non-population schedules. associated with the 1850 – 1880 U. S. federal census.

 You know the ones?
-Those census schedukes taken beside the “regular census” in 1850-1880 collecting a variety of additional information.
+Those census schedules taken beside the “regular census” in 1850-1880 collecting a variety of additional information on the country’s population.
+The information you learn about your ancestors on these schedules can add to your understanding of your ancestors.

-In the 1880 census, my GGG grandmother Panthea Overby Elliott is listed as “insane”.
+In the 1880 U. S. population census, my great-great-great grandmother Panthea Overby Elliott is listed as “insane”.
 The Elliott family includes her husband Elias Elliott, 7 children, and a housekeeper.
 The youngest child was just 1 year old.

 Hmm….. could I learn more about her and what this “insane” designation meant for her?